 Each Cochise College campus and center offers computer labs for student use.
 Lab hours vary.
 All computer lab work stations are connected to the Internet and have Microsoft Office, Internet Explorer and Adobe Acrobat Reader.

 Free tutoring is available in most academic areas to all Cochise College students.
-Para-professionals, faculty and staff work with students individually and in small groups to facilitate learning.
+Tutors, faculty and staff work with students individually and in small groups to facilitate learning.
 Computerized tutorials also are available.

 Once you are accepted to Cochise College, it’s important to get to know the online accounts you will be using at the college and how to log in to each one.
 All incoming students have accounts created for them about a week after they receive their acceptance notification.